GT-McDowell-Lab/PyCAC/docs/chapter5/mass_mat.md

 ### Description

-This command sets the mass matrix type used in the finite element calculation.
-The lumped mass matrix approximates the mass of each element and distributes it to the nodes.
-The consistent mass matrix distributes the exact mass over the entire element.
+This command sets the mass matrix type used in the finite element calculation in the coarse-grained domain.
+The _lumped_ mass matrix approximates the mass of each element and distributes it to the nodes.
+The _consistent_ mass matrix distributes the exact mass over the entire element.

 ### Related commands

-The atomic mass is defined by the [mass](mass.md) command.
+The atomic mass is provided in the [mass](mass.md) command.

 ### Related files